alesarritz/food-delivery/README.md

 <h1>&#127789; Food Delivery</h1>

-<p>The program implements the back-end of a food delivery system. </p>
+<p>The program implements the back-end of a food delivery system using Java. </p>

 <p> It constitutes my solution to a coding exercise of the Object Oriented Programming course I
 attended during the BSc in Computer Engineering at Polytechnic of Turin. </p>